ME-ICA/aroma/CONTRIBUTING.md

     This helps us keep the issue tracker organized.
     Any new discussion on the issue will remove the `stale` label, and prevent it from closing.
     So, if theres's a discussion you think it not yet resolved, please jump in !

-* **Milestones** are the link between the issues and the high level strategy for the ``aroma`` project.
-Contributors new and old are encouraged to take a look at the milestones to see how we are progressing towards ``aroma``'s shared vision.

-    Issues are assigned to these milestones by the maintainers.
-    If you feel that an issue should be assigned to a specific milestone but the maintainers have not done so, just ask!
-    We might have just missed it, or we might not (yet) see how it aligns with the overall project structure.
-    These conversations are important to have, and we are excited to hear your perspective!

 ### Issue labels